 At this stage, the Burke Hollow mineral resource is classified as an Inferred Resource.
-Resources in the Inferred category include contoured data, GT's, with an average maximum distance of 500' between drill holes.
-Additional closely-spaced drilling will be required to advance the resource into the Measured/Indicated category.
+Resources in the Inferred category include contoured data, GT's, with an average maximum distance of 1000' between wider-spaced drill holes and an average minimum distance of 50' to 100' between closely-spaced drill holes.
+Based on this resultant data set, geological and grade continuity can be reasonably estimated between drill holes.

+Additional closely-spaced drilling will be required to advance the resource into the Measured/Indicated category